cwgaldino/inkslide/README.rst

 inkslide
 =========

 Slide presentation from inkscape svg files using python.
+It was tested on ubuntu 20.04 with inkscape 1.0 and 0.9.3.
+However, it should work fine on windows and mac.

 Depencies
 ==========